hreikin/pelican-css/README.md

 {% endif %}
 ```

-So, in the template I use for my blog now looks like the following:
+So, the template I use for my blog now looks like the following:

 ```
 <!DOCTYPE html>